-It was not that long ago that I sat wondering if getting a Costco membership was right for our family.
-If you’re still asking yourself the same question, its time you take the leap.
+It was not that long ago that I wondered if getting a Costco membership was right for our family.
+So if you’re still asking yourself the same question, it’s time you leap.

 At first, you may feel overwhelmed.
 Or you buy too much.
-Quickly Costco shoppers realize we need a plan.
+But, quickly, Costco shoppers realize we need a plan.
 A plan that will save money.
-Learning what foods are a must have at Costco is key.
+Learning what foods are a must-have at Costco is key.

 Looking to stock up the fridge and freezer?
 Hosting a party?
 Just need paper products?
-Shopping Costco for the one stop conveinance may be your answer.
+Shopping for Costco for one-stop convenience may be your answer.

-Each time we wander down those aisles I decide to try something new.
-I came up with 5 MUST-HAVE Costco items that will have you running to grab that membership.
+Each time we wander down those aisles, I decided to try something new.
+So I came up with 5 MUST-HAVE Costco items that will have you running to grab that membership.

 If you have to shop from your pantry, or cook meals using only what you have, read this article and or watch the video.
 It’s 3 simple steps that will completely change the way you grocery shop.

 This liter bottle of Organic Syrup is a Costco favorite for sure.
-For $9.99 this is a serious steal in comparison to regular grocery stores organic syrups.
+However, for $9.99, this is a serious steal compared to regular grocery stores’ organic syrups.

 Who knew?
 I would have NEVER tried cooked bacon without a ton of my friends recommending it.
 This was really nice for our busy school mornings.

 I thought the price was a bit steep, I know I can get uncooked bacon for less, but it was comparable to other local grocery store costs.
-It had good flavor, and if your looking for that high convenience option then you will want to try this.
+It had good flavor, and if you’re looking for that high convenience option, you will want to try this.
 1 pound is $9.99.

 More Costco Tips: